-As will be seen by inspection, the power-water pump works continuously when the car is running.
+As will be seen by inspection, the power-water nump works continuously when the car is running.
 Having a capacity sufficient to supply the boiler when running up hill and over bad roads, it must of necessity pump too much water when on good roads.
-Hence the use of a by-pass, operated by hand to allow the water, when the boiler is sufficiently full, to be pumped back into the tank again, instead of into the boiler.
+Hence the use of a by-pass, operated by hand to allow the water when the boiler is sufficiently full, to be pumped back into the tank again, instead of into the boiler.

-Remember that when the by-pass valve is closed, the water is being pumped into the boiler.
-When open, it is pumped back into the tank.
-By this means, the amount of water in the boiler is under control.
+Remember that when the by-pass valve is closed, the water is under control.